vlang/v/doc/docs.md

 ## Modules

+Every file in the root of a folder is part of the same module.
+Simple programs don't need to have a module name - it defaults to 'main'.

 V is a very modular language.
 Creating reusable modules is encouraged and is very simple.
 To create a new module, create a directory with your module's name containing